-NASC will rely on the continued support of FMARD, other related ministries, departments and agencies, SEEDAN international development partners and Sahel consulting to deliver impact and achieve the milestones outlined in this strategic plan.
+NASC will rely on the continued support of FMARD, other related ministries, departments and agencies, SEEDAN and other international development partners to deliver impact and achieve the milestones outlined in this strategic plan.

 XV.
 Appendices

 Appendix I: External Communications Strategy